 Using a dental laser can decrease the recovery period as lasers reduce inflammation and promote faster healing.
 When a gingivectomy involves a laser rather than a scalpel, there is also less bleeding at the surgery site.

 The postoperative management of the healing gum tissues is essential to a predictable long-term result.
 You must strictly follow your doctor’s post-op instructions for cleaning the surgical site and managing any plaque buildup.
 An extra-soft surgical toothbrush is a must, and your surgeon may also recommend applying an antibiotic mouth rinse directly to the surgical site with a Q-tip during the first week after surgery.
 This will inhibit plaque buildup and protect the area from bacterial irritation and inflammation.

 More Questions about Gummy Smiles?

-Call Empire Dental Specialty Group today to schedule a consultation with our periodontal gum specialists!
+Call Empire Dental Specialty Group today to schedule a consultation!
 We can answer any question you have about gum recontouring and assess your specific situation.
 We love improving smiles by removing excess gum tissue.